 Prof. Karafezliev is among the well-known Bulgarian trombone musicians - both as a performing artist and a teacher.
 His education is closely related to brass music since the beginning: he graduated from National School of Music and Stage Arts in Burgas and National Music Academy “Prof. Pancho Vladigerov'' in Sofia.
 Prof. Karafezliev’s career started in 1991 at the Symphony orchestra of the Bulgarian National Radio.
 He continues to work there as a leading brass section trombone player for almost 30 years.
 He made more than 200 records in contemporary and classical music for the BNR.
 His teaching career started in 1994 at the National School of Music “Lubomir Pipkov” in Sofia, as well as at the Instrumental Faculty of National Academy of Music.
 Since 2020 prof. Karafezliev is Head of the Chamber Music Department at Instrumental faculty of the Academy.
 He has numerous awards from national and international competitions both as a solo trombone player and as a member of different brass ensembles.
-He is also an initiator and a Head of the Summer Academy for Brass Ensembles and Percussion in Koprivshtitsa.
-His mission is to promote Bulgarian music for trombone and brass ensembles on a national and international level.
+He is an initiator and a Head of the Summer Academy for Brass Ensembles in Koprivshtitsa.
+His mission is to promote Bulgarian brass music on a national and international level.
+His new album "The Bulgarian Trombone.
+22 Years Later" dedicated to the conntemporary music BG was published for digital distribution in December 2022.

 Deputy Chairman of the Board